minstr22/Monitoring-Alerting/README.md

 * Insert Your Telegram BOT `BOT API Token`
 * Insert Your Telegram Group ID (where you want to get alerts) `Chat ID`
 ![Alerts](https://raw.githubusercontent.com/minstr22/Monitoring-Alerting/master/images/notification-telegram.png)

+# Troubleshooting

+It appears some people have reported no data appearing in Grafana.
+If this is happening to you be sure to check the time range being queried within Grafana to ensure it is using Today's date with current time.

+## Mac Users

+1. The node-exporter does not run the same as Mac and Linux.
+Node-Exporter is not designed to run on Mac and in fact cannot collect metrics from the Mac OS due to the differences between Mac and Linux OS's.